eugeneberta/AML/README.md

-# AML
+# AML 2021
-Repository for a Data Science competition at school
+Repository for Algorithmic Machine Learning course, 2020-2021 at EURECOM